Function Call

 @date(2020,4,1,-6)

-If not specified, the month offset is considered to be 0.
+If the month offset is not specified, it is considered to be 0.

-If there’s an error with the Gregorian year, month number, day, or month offset, or if their combination results in an incorrect date, the error value "#VALUE" is returned.
+If there is an error in the year, month number, day, or month offset, or if the combination of these values results in an invalid date, the error value #VALUE is returned.

-1. However, since Excel incorrectly calculates the date serial number by treating 1900 as a leap year, values before 1900/2/28 are not compatible with this function.
+1. However, Excel incorrectly calculates the year 1900 as a leap year, so the values returned by this function are not compatible with Excel’s for dates before 1900/2/28.

 @year